mehemken/my-vimrc/README.md

     curl mehemken.io/vim > ~/.vimrc

 Bam!
 You've got yourself a sweet vimrc.
+You might think, well, who is in charge of keeping it up to date?

+# Great question!

+I'm setting up a Jenkins server that watches this repo and automatically updates the file that's served at mehemken.io/vim.
+Hold on one second.